ngokhoa1202/cs-note/programming/go/fundamentals/Type conversion.md

   c = 50
 )
 ```
-- Untyped constants are constants <mark class="hltr-yellow">whose type is not explicitly specified</mark> until until they’re assigned to a variable or used in a context that requires a specific type.
+- Untyped constants are constants whose *type is <mark class="hltr-yellow">not explicitly specified</mark> until until they’re assigned to a variable or used* in a context that requires a specific type.
 - Also known as uncommitted constants.
 - Untyped constants not only retain their <mark class="hltr-yellow">higher precision</mark> until later, but they can<mark class="hltr-yellow"> participate in many more expressions</mark> than committed constants without requiring conversions.
 ```Go title='Untyped constant example in Go'